CodeMateo15/ncaaBaseballDraft-Predictor/README.md

 **Authors.** Mateo Biggs and Eric Gerber — Khoury College of Computer Sciences, Northeastern University.

+The draft model (using only public data, not private from the paper) powers a public site where you can browse a board, look up a player, or score a stat line of your own: https://codemateo15-ncaa-draft-app.share.connect.posit.cloud/

 The paper (`Predicting_MLB_draft_success__an_XGBoost_model_for_NCAA_baseball_players.pdf`, in the repo root) is the canonical reference for methods, results, and discussion. **This README documents repository layout and reproduction only.**

 ---